 What are rustic fireplace mantels?
 Fireplace mantels handmade from salvaged live edge redwood, juniper logs, and reclaimed barn wood beams.
 All ethically sourced from the Pacific Northwest allows us to produce one-of-a-kind shelves.
 We also offer a rustic fireplace mantel, most of any size.
-The saying we have is if we do not have the size you need, we can try to find it.
+The saying is that if we do not have the size you need, we can try to find it.
 Yes, we also offer custom-built fireplace mantel designs and hand-forged fireplace tools.
-Also, we work with a colonial-style blacksmith, an antler artist, and other local handcrafters.
+Also, we work with a colonial-style blacksmith, an antler artist, and other local handcrafted.
 Because this gives us diversity and the ability to offer additional rustic furniture options, a fireplace mantel will make or break the way a room feels.
 So choosing the correct piece is essential.
 Because of so many options, let’s see if we can help walk through the options we offer in rustic fireplace mantels.

 Rustic fireplace mantels

-Some of the most popular being the wood slab mantels.
+Some of the most popular are wood slab mantels.
 This style can be found in salvaged old-growth redwood, black walnut, oak, and maple, although thick hardwood mantels are not typical.
 We mainly offer redwood and maple.
 We source all of our Redwood mantels from logs and root systems left behind on the forest floor by the turn of the century loggers.
 Also, we use big leaf maple logs as mantels.
 The wood slabs can have a live edge or not.

 Rustic wood beams